irskep/irskep.github.com/content/pages/pyglettutorial.md

             self.velocity_x, self.velocity_y = 0.0, 0.0

-Each object will need to be updated every frame, so let's write an update() method.
+Each object will need to be updated every frame, so let's write an `update()` method.

     :::python
     def update(self, dt):
         self.x += self.velocity_x * dt
         self.y += self.velocity_y * dt

-What's dt?
+What's `dt`?
 It's the time step.
 Game frames are not instantaneous, and they don't always take equal amounts of time.
 If you've ever tried to play a modern game on an old machine, you know that frame rates can jump all over the place.
-There are a number of ways to deal with this problem, the simplest one being to just multiply all time-sensitive operations by dt.
+There are a number of ways to deal with this problem, the simplest one being to just multiply all time-sensitive operations by `dt`.
+I'll show you how this value is calculated later.

 If we give objects a velocity and just let them go, they will fly off the screen before long.
 Since we're making a version of Asteroids, we would rather they just wrapped around the screen.
-Here is a simple function that accomplishes this goal:
+Here is a simple function that accomplishes the goal:

     :::python
     def check_bounds(self):